 Select Enabled to enable console redirection support for a serial port specified by the user.
-The options are Enabled and Disabled.
-If this feature is set to Enabled, the following items will become available:
+The options are Disabled and Enabled.

+\If the item "COM1 Console Redirection" is set to Enabled, the following items will become available for configuration:

-▶COM1 Console Redirection Settings
+► COM1 Console Redirection Settings